philipturner/molecular-renderer/README.md

 - Expect 300 MB per second of playback, but pages longer visualizations to the SSD (also pages for JIT rendering)

 Display:
-- Monitor with at least 1024x1024 pixels - this application minimizes the image size to maximize framerate.
-The window size is adjustable, but the application is optimized for 1 million pixels.
+- Monitor with at least 1024x1024 pixels
+- The window size is adjustable, but the application is optimized for 1 million pixels.
-- This is a tentative metric; I will need to see how real-world performance actually fares.
-- The bottleneck should be vertex stage not fragment stage, so window size shouldn't be an issue.
-Or maybe it will be problematic with motion blur.
+- 512x512 -> 1024x1024 upscaled - requires MetalFX temporal upscaling, only M1
+- 512x512 -> 768x768 upscaled - requires MetalFX spatial upscaling, both M1 and x86
+- 768x768 -> 1024x1024 upscaled - higher-overhead alternative for x86 users to reach same resolution

 Simulation size:
 - Requirements for real-time visualization currently unknown
 - JIT, no motion blur: aiming for 1 million atoms
 - JIT, motion blur: aiming for 100,000 atoms
-- Up to 256 atom types, set to periodic table by default
+- Up to 256 atom types, colors and radii match periodic table by default

 ## Future Steps

 This currently runs on macOS with Metal 3.
-However, it would be possible to port to Windows with Vulkan and FidelityFX.
+However, it can be ported to Windows with Vulkan and FidelityFX.

-This application currently supports only space-filling spheres.
+This application currently renders only space-filling spheres.
 It could be extended to visualize cylindrical covalent bonds, or coarse-grained DNA nanotechnology.

 ## References